This Osso Buco alla Milanese is made with veal shanks, carrots, celery, onions, tomatoes, white wine, broth, thyme and is braised to perfection.

 Substitutions

-- Veal Shanks: Alternative cuts you can use include bone-in beef chuck, bone-in pork butt or shoulder.
+- Veal Shanks: Alternative cuts you can use include oxtail, bone-in beef chuck, bone-in pork butt or shoulder.

 - Flour: If you would like to make this keto, I would use almond flour.